-For the beginner user that has not configured a router before, click on the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.
-(Refer to page 54.)
+For the beginner user that has never configured a router before, click on the IPv6 Internet Connection Setup Wizard button and the router will guide you through a few simple steps to get your network up and running.
+(Refer to "IPv6 Internet Connection Setup Wizard" on page 52.)

-For the advanced user that has configured a router before, click on the Manual IPv6 Internet Connection Setup button to input all the settings manually.
-(Refer to page 59.)
+For the advanced user that has experience with configuring a router, click on the Manual IPv6 Internet Connection Setup button to input all the settings manually.
+(Refer to "IPv6 Manual Setup" on page 57.)